hardfau1t/mscout/Readme.md

 # mp_rater
 Its a plugin for mpd, which handles rating for each song based on play count and skip counts.

+NOTE: This doesn't work if consume is enabled

 ----
 ## Requirements
 1. mpd